ad-aures/castopod/UPDATE.md

        process.
 Check
        [Security Concerns section in INSTALL.md](./INSTALL.md#security-concerns).

-4. Alpha releases may come with additional update instructions (see [releases page](https://code.podlibre.org/podlibre/castopod-host/-/releases)).
+4. Releases may come with additional update instructions (see [releases page](https://code.podlibre.org/podlibre/castopod-host/-/releases)).
    They are usually database migration scripts in `.sql` format to update your database schema.